wdmchaft/TPD_Controller/README.txt

 TPD Controller
 The TPD Controller linearly ramps and holds the temperature of a sample through the use of a closed-loop control.
 This involves measuring the temperature of the sample with a pyrometer, calculating the temperature error, and heating the sample resistively using a current calculated by a PID algorithm.
 Data about time and temperature are recorded so that the temperature schedule can be compared with RGA data to perform temperature programmed desorptiion.

+==User Input==
+At any time, the "Experiment Setup" metadata can be changed.
+Before the sample is heated, the hardware setup, PID tuning parameters, and temperature schedule must be configured.
+These cannot be changed once the "RUN" button is pressed, until the run is ended.
+The values for the temperature, current, voltage, and power limits cannot be set above the maximum value shown, or below 0.

+==Heating the Sample==
+Once the hardware parameters are entered and the experiment is physically set up, the "RUN" button can be pressed to start heating the sample.
+As long as there are no errors connecting to the DAQ board and the power supply, the PID algorithm will immediately begin running and the sample will heat.
+A new temperature reading will be obtained, the PID algorithm will run, and a new current will be outputted to the power supply every 50 ms.  In addition, readings of actual current and voltage outputted by the power supply are read.
+At every 50 ms interval, date, elapsed time [s], temperature setpoint [C], current setpoint [A], sample temperature [C], current [A], and voltage [V] are recorded.

+At any time, the "STOP" button can be pressed to stop the heating.
+The only restriction actually imposed on the system by the limits selected in "Hardware Setup" is the current outputted by the power supply.
+If the value for current calculated by the PID algorithm is higher than the maximum current or lower than 0, the value will be coerced into the acceptable range.
+The indicators to the left of the